 Will I get a refund if I pay my fees before being approved for the NVC Promise?

 If you paid your fees before being approved for the NVC Promise, you may be eligible to receive a refund of covered fees.
 Parking fees are not refundable.
-Fees will not be refunded until after your enrollment status is verified and your grant/scholarship is applied to your student account.
+Fees will not be refunded until after your enrollment status is verified and the NVC Promise is applied to your student account.

 If you are eligible for a refund, any unpaid fees on your student account will be deducted from the refund before it is processed for payment by the Business Office.
 Fees paid by credit card will be refunded to the credit card used.